sketchplugins/plugin-directory/README.md

 - [Symbol Finder](https://github.com/afifkhaidir/symbol-finder), by afifkhaidir: Finder-like interface for browsing and inserting local symbols in Sketch
 - [Symbol Instance Locator](https://github.com/sonburn/symbol-instance-locator), by Jason Burns: Locate all instances of a selected symbol or instance.
 - [uiLogos](https://github.com/realvjy/uiLogos-sketch-plugin), by vijay verma: Insert professionally designed dummy logos of companies.
+- [Uxarts: Screenshot to Design Component](https://github.com/qyxghcl007/UXarts-Screenshot-to-Design-Component), by Uxarts: Use AI to detect and convert screenshots into editable Sketch layers.
 - [WtDesign](https://github.com/wantedly/sketch-wt-design), by Yoshinori Kawasaki: Sketch plugin for Wantedly Design System
 - [Zeplin](https://zeplin.io), by Zeplin: Zeplin Sketch Plugin.
 - [zerozero](https://github.com/flavormingo/zerozero), by mazz: the sketch plugin that magically starts your page from (0,0)